fsharp/fsharp/README.md

-## The Cross-Platform Packaging of the F# Compiler, Core Library & Tools
+## Home of the Alternative Community-Provided Packagings for the F# Compiler, Core Library & Tools

-The main purpose of this repository is to package the open editions of the F# compiler, core library and core tools for use across multiple platforms.
+The main purpose of this repository is to deliver extra packagings of the F# compiler, core library and core tools for use in different settings.
+The F# community use this repo and others to publish components that augment those available from other vendors, including:

+* FSharp.Compiler.Tools NuGet package
+* FSharp.Core NuGet package
+* FSharp.Compiler.Service NuGet package ([repo](http://github.com/fsharp/FSharp.Compiler.Service))
+* “fsharp” Linux packges for F# + Mono (debian, Gentoo and others)
+* “fsharp” as bundled in OSX tooling for F# + Mono
+* “fsharp” docker image

+See notes below for most of these.
+Please contribute additional notes if you are packaging F# for other settings.

 ### Contributing to the F# Compiler, Core Library and Tools